 When you visit the admin link to your website (www.yourdomain.org/wp-admin), you’ll enter your username and password to access the area where you can add your content, upload photos, create events and more.
 After logging in, you’ll see the dashboard.

-After your new website is launched, you can send us questions through the two forms you’ll find on your dashboard (labeled above).
+You can send us questions through the two forms you’ll find on your dashboard (labeled above).
 The Website Support form is meant to field questions about any technical problems you may run into, and the Marketing Ally form can be used to submit general marketing strategy questions you may have regarding email marketing, social media or SEO best practices.

 Exploring the Dashboard